 Monopolistic competition with the CES demand system, with or without entry, as well as with or without heterogeneous firms, is a workhorse model across many applied general equilibrium fields, including growth, macroeconomics, international trade, regional and urban economics, and economic geography.
-However, the CES demand system imposes the strong restrictions on the pricing behavior, such as the exogenously constant markup rate that is common across firms, and the complete pass-through.
-Of course, in a multi-sector setting with nested CES, the markup rate can vary across sectors but not across firms within each sector.
-Furthermore, the pass-through rate has to be equal to one across all firms and across all sectors.
+It is well-known that the CES demand system, though highly tractable, imposes the strong restrictions on the pricing behavior, such as the exogenously constant markup rate that is common across firms, and the complete pass-through.
+Of course, in a multi-sector setting with nested CES, the markup rates can differ across sectors but not across firms within each sector.

+Furthermore, the pass-through rate has to be equal to one for every firm in every sector.
 Another restrictive feature of CES is that various types of heterogeneity across firms are isomorphic to each other and hence cannot be distinguished.

 In this paper, we propose and characterize parametric families of homothetic demand systems, which accommodate endogenous markup rates, incomplete pass-through, as well as various types of heterogeneity across firms and yet maintain much of tractability of CES, and hence can serve as a building block in a wide range of monopolistic competition models.
-More specifically, we consider parametric families that feature a constant pass-through rate as a parameter, which is common across firms.
-We shall call these parametric families, CoPaTh, since the constant and common pass-through rate is the key restriction, which buys us a lot of tractability.
+More specifically, we consider parametric families that feature a constant pass-through rate as a parameter, which is common across firms (but not necessarily across sectors).
+We shall call these families, CoPaTh, since the constant and common pass-through rate is the key restriction, which buys us a lot of tractability.

-To explain the properties of CoPaTh in more detail, let us first recall some terminology.
-The pass-through rate of firm ω is defined as $\rho{\omega} \equiv \partial \ln p{\omega}/\partial \ln \psi{\omega}$, where p{ω} is its profitmaximizing price and ψ{ω} is its own marginal cost.
-The pass-through rate is closely related to the rate of change in its markup rate, $\mu{\omega} \equiv p{\omega}/\psi{\omega}$, in response to a change in its own marginal cost, since
+To explain the properties of CoPaTh in more detail, let us first recall some terminology and introduce some notation.
+The pass-through rate of firm $\omega$ is defined as $\rho{\omega} \equiv \partial \ln p{\omega}/\partial \ln \psi{\omega}$ , where $p{\omega}$ is its profit-maximizing price and $\psi{\omega}$ is its own marginal cost.
+The pass-through rate is closely related to the rate of change in its markup rate, $\mu{\omega} \equiv p{\omega}/\psi{\omega}$ , in response to a change in its own marginal cost, since across firms, $\mu{\omega} = \mu$ .
+It is thus independent of the firm's marginal cost, which implies a unitary pass-through rate, $\rho{\omega} = 1$ .